 Beaches, Swimming Pools & Water Safety

 Where we advertise the distance to the nearest beach, please bear in mind that access may be difficult for those with limited mobility.
 Please familiarise yourselves with the flag safety system that operates at most large beaches and exercise care at smaller beaches where no such system is in operation.
 No swimming pool is safe for unsupervised children and many villas have bedrooms with direct access to the pool.
 Pool dimensions, where provided, are only approximate.
 Swimming pools are generally 1m – 2m deep so are without a very shallow end so we would strongly recommend that upon arrival at your villa, you check the position of the shallow and deep ends.
 Pool sizes are approximate and may include, or exclude, pool features such as steps or integral whirlpools.
-Please refrain from diving into the pool at any time.
+Please refrain from diving into the pool at any time and diving boards must not be used.
 Please take extra care with children if your pool is described as an 'infinity'.
 This style of pool will have an open drop from the pool edge.
 Towels for use by the pool are only provided if stated in the villa description and must not be taken to the beach.

 Cats, Dogs & Other Animals

 Stray cats and dogs can occasionally be a problem in some areas.
 Should either beg for food at your villa, however sweet they look, please do not feed them.
 They may not be strays – just opportunists looking for an extra meal!
 The next clients may not be as tolerant.
 Many local families keep dogs, which live outdoors and may sometimes be heard barking.
 Villas in rural areas may be located close to farms and smallholdings so wild animals and farmyard noises are likely.
+Pets are not permitted at any of our villas.

 As we know, children are naturally curious, especially when on holiday where there are lots of areas and things to be explored.
 Please ensure that children are not left unsupervised at any time during your holiday and take extra care with swimming pools, balconies, roads, unfenced areas, tiled or marble floors etc, as it is likely the accommodation will not have the same child precautions as you are accustomed to in your own home.
 Parents are responsible for the actions of their children at all times.